Caneda/Docs/docs/compilation.rst

   $ mkdir temp_caneda
   $ cd temp_caneda

+.. note:: Current Debian stable release Jessie does not support the Qt 5 version of Qwt yet.
+It is supported in Stretch (currently testing), so its source package must be downloaded and compiled in order to install Caneda, as described below.

-Download latest `Qwt libraries`_  to home folder and unpack it:
+Download the latest `Qwt libraries`_  (e.g. release 6.1.2) and unpack it:

 .. _`Qwt libraries`: https://sourceforge.net/projects/qwt/files/latest/download

 .. code-block:: example

-  $ tar -xvf qwt-<qwt-version>.tar.bz2
+  $ tar -xvf qwt-6.1.2.tar.bz2

-.. note:: Debian current stable distribution (Jessie) does not support Qwt yet (it is to be supported in Stretch, currently testing distribution), so its source package must be downloaded and compiled in order to install Caneda, as described below.

 Change to Qwt folder to configure and compile the source code:

 .. code-block:: example

-  $ cd qwt-<qwt-version>
+  $ cd qwt-6.1.2
   $ /usr/lib/x86_64-linux-gnu/qt5/bin/qmake qwt.pro
   $ make

-Install Qwt into system folders:
+Install Qwt into the system:

 .. code-block:: example